Tax Liens: How to Find Out If You Have a Tax Lien and How to Remove Them

-Impacts of an IRS Tax Lien
+Effect of an IRS Tax Lien

 When the IRS issues a tax lien, your creditors get notified.
 On secured loans, the IRS’s claim to your assets doesn’t supersede your creditor’s claim to your assets.
 For instance, if you have a car loan, your lender has “first dibs” on your car, but the IRS has the right to any remaining value.

 However, the tax lien does take priority over your unsecured liability such as credit cards.
 To explain, if you declared bankruptcy and had to sell your assets to pay your liabilities, the secured lenders would be paid first, the IRS second, and the other creditors third.